This article has been updated from a previous version.

-It happened in the visitor’s parking section of a condo building: I was backing out of a spot, and a woman who had parked in the space directly in front of mine was pulling out.
+It happened in a condo building’s visitor parking lot.
+I was backing out of my spot, and a woman who had parked in the space directly in front of mine was pulling out, as well.

 My back bumper and her front bumper hit each other.
 That’s actually an exaggeration.
 They kissed, briefly.

 That’s all that happened.
 There was no noticeable damage done to either car.

 Pretty anti-climactic, right?
 Not according to the other driver, who was outraged.
 It turned out that she was driving a rental car without insurance.